 However, in the Choctaw Nation, a well completed by Dr. H.W.
 Faucett and Choctaw Oil and Refining Company in 1888 found oil earlier, but it also did not produce commercial quantities.
 This well became known as the “Old Faucett Well.”

+Years later George B. Keeler recalled: Guffey and Galey of Pittsburgh, Pennsylvania, were drilling at Neodesha, Kansas, in 1893.
+Mr. Galey got in his buggy and followed the mounds from Kansas to the mound at Bartlesville.
 He came to my store on the present site of Bartlesville and told me that there was oil here and that if I would get a lease from the Cherokees, he would drill a well.